MohamedAhIsmail/ejar-rental-platform-react/README.md

 # 🏠 Ejar Rental Platform App – (React)

-This is the customer-facing frontend for **Ejar Rental Platform**, a modern rental platform where users can rent out their belongings or borrow items from others.
+This is the user-facing frontend for **Ejar Rental Platform**, a modern rental platform where users can rent out their belongings or borrow items from others.

 This application is built using **React 19** and powered by **Vite**, with full integration to a Node.js backend and Angular-based admin dashboard.